thashimoto1998/substrate-DIDOffchainTrade/README.md

 # substrate-pallet-DIDOffchainTrade

-Scalable decentralized data market protocol implemente by substrate
+Scalable decentralized data market protocol which is implemented by substrate

 Previous protocol(implemented by parity ethereum) is here -> (https://github.com/thashimoto1998/keeper-layer2)